 Hands should be cleaned after changing a diaper or touching any soiled item.
 They should also be washed before and after preparing food and eating, after going to the bathroom, and after handling garbage or dirty laundry.

 Safe food preparation — Taking precautions when preparing foods can reduce the risk of becoming ill.
-The following precautions have been recommended by the Food Safety and Inspection Services (www.fsis.usda.gov) and the Centers for Disease Control and Prevention.
+The following precautions have been recommended by the Food Safety and Inspection Services and the United States Centers for Disease Control and Prevention.

 ●Do not drink raw (unpasteurized) milk or foods that contain unpasteurized milk.